 We'll send you an IR3 return automatically by 31 May if :

+If you filed through myIR secure online services last year, you will not receive a return in the mail.
 If you need to file an IR3 return and you or your tax agent haven't automatically received one by the end of May, you can file online or request a paper copy.
-See "Next steps" below for options for filing your return.

 If we send you an IR3 return and you don't need to file one, please call us on 0800 377 774 and we'll update your details.